kadjahoe/Dashboard/README.md

     the Observer gets attached to the
     newly created Observable execution.
-    This is used on the slider that sets the threshold for the attendace
+    This is used on the slider that sets the threshold for the attendance
     percentage filter.

 ## _Two Way Binding in Angular:_ ngModel